skip to Main Content

 Microsoft 365 domain records continue

-The domain setup will be complete.
-Click Done.
+1. The domain setup will be complete.

 Domain setup complete

-The domain groups.exoip.com appears in the Microsoft 365 domains list.
+1. Verify that the domain groups.exoip.com appears in the Microsoft 365 domains list.

-groups domain added to domains list
+Groups domain added to domains list

 Add group domain as accepted domain